BrunoWozniak/BdubDigital/_posts/en/2024-08-30-right-org-model-for-innovation.md

 ## The Digital Factory: Your Innovation Powerhouse

-> First, let’s kick things off with the Digital Factory—think of it as your innovation engine, running like a startup within your organization.
+> First, let’s kick things off with the Digital Factory—think of it as your innovation engine, running like an incubator / accelerator within your organization.
 Here, a dedicated team focuses exclusively on digital solutions, free from the distractions of day-to-day operations.
 It’s all about speed, focus, and delivering results.

 The beauty of a Digital Factory lies in its ability to concentrate talent and resources on rapid innovation.
 With a startup mentality, the team can prototype, test, and scale new ideas quickly.
 This model is perfect for organizations looking to accelerate their digital capabilities without overhauling the entire business structure.

 But there’s a catch—sometimes, the Digital Factory can feel isolated from the rest of the organization.
 While it might produce brilliant solutions, getting those innovations integrated and adopted across the company can be a challenge if there’s not enough cross-functional collaboration.

-Imagine "RetailMax," a retail giant feeling the heat from digital-native competitors.
+Imagine RetaMax, a retail giant feeling the heat from digital-native competitors.
 They set up a Digital Factory to reinvent their online shopping experience.
 The factory team quickly develops an AI-driven recommendation engine that boosts online sales by 20%.
 But when they try to integrate it with in-store operations, they hit roadblocks due to a lack of communication with other departments.
 Learning from this, they start involving key stakeholders from the get-go, ensuring smoother rollouts and broader adoption.

 ## Platform Organization: Leveraging Shared Infrastructure